DS Techeetah: 2018–19 season

 In July 2018, Peugeot Sport with DS Automobiles-rebadged partnered with Techeetah and the team renamed to DS Techeetah.
 Techeetah switched powertrain from Renault to DS Automobiles powertrain, which also makes Techeetah a manufacturer team with its own DS E-TENSE.
 In October 2018, DS Techeetah introduced its new headquarters in Versailles.
 James Rossiter and Zhou Guanyu were announced as the development drivers for Techeetah the 2018/2019 season.

 Techeetah's other line-up remained unchanged for the 2018–19 season.
 After the first race in New York City, Jean-Éric Vergne secured enough points to become the Drivers' Champion, winning his second Formula E championship.
 Techeetah won their first ever team championship in Formula E. Lotterer subsequently left the team, switching to Porsche.

 2019–20 season

 In September 2019, it was announced that António Félix da Costa would replace Lotterer in the team (as he had departed for the new Porsche Formula E Team).
 Vergne was set to continue with the team as he signed a long-term contract back in 2018.

-2021-2022
+2021-2022 season

 In the 2021-2022 season DS Techeetah was registered as a French team, though the ownership were still under SECA and China Media Capital.

+DS and Techeetah announced the end of their relationship after four seasons.
+DS would instead partner up with Penske (one of the partners of the former Dragon team).
+Vergne joined the newly formed DS Penske outfit alongside reigning champion Stoffel Vandoorne while Félix da Costa switched to TAG Heuer Porsche for the 2022–23 season, replacing André Lotterer and partnering Pascal Wehrlein.

+Post 2021-2022 season

+Techeetah missed the 2022–23 season, with a view to returning to the grid for the 2023–24 season.
+The team has not competed in Formula E since the start of the Gen 3 Era.
+Despite the team success, SECA failed to yield the expected investment or sell-on and that has ultimately led to it falling off the grid ahead of 2023.